skmohsin/SignalR_.NetCore_Angular/Readme.md

 ## How to setup project:

-1. Clone the repository.
+### Clone the repository.
 Repository contains both .Netcore and AngularApp

-2. Open .Netcore solution in one instance of VSCODE
+### Open .Netcore solution in one instance of VSCODE
-	- Open terminal window of VSCODE and run the following commands
+	**- Open terminal window of VSCODE and run the following commands**
-		a) dotnet restore (For restoring packages).
+		- dotnet restore (For restoring packages).
-		b) dotnet build   (For building solution).
+		- dotnet build   (For building solution).
-		c) dotnet run     (For run the application).
+		- dotnet run     (For run the application).

-3. Open AngularApp and another on instance of VSCODE.
+### Open AngularApp and another on instance of VSCODE.
-	- Open terminal window of VSCODE and run the following commands
+	**- Open terminal window of VSCODE and run the following commands**
-		a) npm install (For installing packages mentioned in package.json).
+		- npm install (For installing packages mentioned in package.json).
-		b) ng serve -o (For serving application with flage "o" to open it on default browser).
+		- ng serve -o (For serving application with flage "o" to open it on default browser).

 ## How to check output